Waziup/learning-center-content/content/en/courses/4.RadioComms/2.Wifi/_index.md

 The ESP8266/ESP32 boards
 ========================

-The ESP8266 is a low-cost Wi-Fi microchip with full TCP/IP stack and microcontroller capability produced by Shanghai-based Chinese manufacturer Espressif Systems [source: https://en.wikipedia.org/wiki/ESP8266].
+The [ESP8266](https://en.wikipedia.org/wiki/ESP8266) is a low-cost Wi-Fi microchip with full TCP/IP stack and microcontroller capability produced by Shanghai-based Chinese manufacturer Espressif Systems .
 The chip is usually embedded on a board such as the NodeMCU (see picture below) to make it easier to use.
 Most of ESP8266-based boards are compatible with Arduino IDE provided that you install the required addons.

 ![ESP8286](img/ESP8286.png)